manojisnow/cerberus/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to `security@example.com` (replace with your email).
+Instead, please use the "Report a vulnerability" button in the Security tab of this repository.
+This allows you to privately disclose the issue to the maintainers.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.